-Yolo County has made it a priority to improve outcomes for individuals with behavioral health issues who interact with the justice system.
-Starting with a Stepping Up resolution in 2015 the county has committed to better informing its strategies around this shared population.
-Yolo County is has made numerous investments in programming, planning, and ongoing program resources to strategically implement improvements.
+Sacramento County has made it a priority to improve outcomes for individuals with behavioral health issues who interact with the justice system.
+Starting with a Stepping Up resolution in 2019, the county has committed to better informing its strategies around this shared population.
+Sacramento County has made numerous investments in programming, planning, and ongoing program resources to strategically implement improvements.

-This document, the Yolo County Behavioral Health and Justice Data Strategy document is intended to lay out a framework for supporting technical issues in merging client data across agencies and identifying potential data usages to support decision-making and improve outcomes.
-This document seeks to provide structure towards a sustainable approach for sharing data and building the county's capacity to update and analyze data on an ongoing basis.
+This document, the Sacramento County Behavioral Health, and Justice Data Strategy, is intended to lay out a framework for supporting technical issues in merging client data across agencies and identifying potential data usages to support decision-making and improve outcomes.
+This document seeks to provide structure for a sustainable approach for sharing data and building the county's capacity to update and analyze data on an ongoing basis, as well as design ideas for real time data exchanges and other innovations.

 Section Audience Purpose 1 Sequential Intercept Model Elected Officials, Executive Leadership and Staff This section provides an overview of how to use the Sequential Intercept Model and data to inform policy decisions and educate the community at large.
 2 Data Governance Elected Officials, Executive Leadership and Staff This section describes the role and elements of an effective data governance plan.
 Criminal justice, behavioral health, and contracted service providers may be contributing data owners and should read this section.
-3 Data Analysis and Monitoring Elected Officials, Executive Leadership and Staff Section 3 provides recommendations about the structure of and ongoing monitoring of a criminal justice/behavioral health data warehouse.
+3 Data Analysis and Monitoring Elected Officials, Executive Leadership and Staff This provides recommendations about the structure and ongoing monitoring of a criminal justice/behavioral health data warehouse.
 Criminal justice, behavioral health, and contracted service providers may be contributing data owners and should read this section.

-4 Data Warehouse Creation Technical Staff This section provides specific recommendations for technical staff involved in infrastructure decisions and data flows.
-5 Key Metrics Technical Staff Section 5 provides specific measures that link to the Sequential Intercept model, and the data fields needed to build a useful model.
-6 Data Dictionaries Technical Staff This section provides specific fields and data tables from Yolo County's current data warehouse model.
+4 Data Warehouse Creation Technical Staff This provides specific recommendations for technical staff involved in infrastructure decisions and data flows.
+5 Key Metrics Technical Staff This provides specific measures that link to the Sequential Intercept model, and the data fields needed to build a useful model.
+6 Data Dictionaries Technical Staff This provides specific fields and data tables from Sacramento County's current data warehouse model.

-Yolo County will be able to explore the extent to which individuals with mental illness and/or substance use are engaging in treatment, as well as among these individuals, who is contacting the justice system and what their outcomes are.
+Sacramento County will be able to explore the extent to which individuals with mental illness and/or substance use are engaging in treatment, as well as who among these individuals is contacting the justice system and what their outcomes are.
 Notably, this will provide the county an opportunity to use data to further the county's objectives to: